 Eat four servings of vegetables and three servings of fruits daily; replace refined grains with whole grains; eat lean protein, such as poultry, fish, tofu and legumes, and eat healthy fats, like olive oil, avocados, and nuts.
 Avoid sugar, processed foods and fried foods.

 Skipping meals will lead to weight gain, not weight loss.
 It is important to think of your metabolism as a furnace, without feeding it your body will slow the metabolism try to hold onto fat cells resulting in weight gain.
-Dr Joseph Ajaka of Cosmos Clinic explains that often people lose their appetite post-lipo, which can be a good thing.
+Dr Joseph Ajaka of Cosmos Aesthetics explains that after Vaser liposuction often people lose their food intake post-lipo, which can be a good thing.
 It’s better to eat smaller meals but continue to eat regularly.

 Also, see our post on the 4 foods you need to avoid to prevent scarring from surgery

 Drinking two litres of water a day supports weight loss.
 Drinking water increases the number of calories you burn even when you are not doing exercise (known as resting energy expenditure).
 Drinking water helps maintain a healthy metabolism and aids your digestion.
 Thirst is often mistaken for hunger, sometimes when you feel hungry, you’re actually just thirsty, and water has no calories, so it’s the best way to stay hydrated.

 Talk with your cosmetic practitioner about what exercises are safe to do as you ease your way into your exercise routine after your recovery time.

 Super important, find something you enjoy and figure out how to fit it into your week as many times as possible.
 Finding time for fitness can be hard when life is busy, but keep in mind that just a few minutes of exercise each day is better for you in the long term than longer sessions just a couple of times a week.

 Don’t Be Sedentary